Sleaze scandal in Kenya's Silicon Savannah

 Ushahidi is hoping to draw a line under this episode and press on with its work.

-Former Chief Operating Officer Nat Manning has been appointed as interim executive director of Ushaidi., and the company will be busy monitoring the upcoming general election in Kenya on August 8.
+Former Chief Operating Officer Nat Manning has been appointed as interim executive director of Ushaidi, and the company will be busy monitoring the upcoming general election in Kenya on August 8.

 The company rejects calls for the board to resign and stands by its investigation.